rydmike/flex_color_picker/README.md

 ),
 ```

-You can also use same the ColorIndicator Widget that the ColorPicker uses for selecting a color as a color indicator as well.
-In the demo it is used in a ListTile as its trailing property to show the selected color.
-The ColorPicker also includes some extra color tools that you can use to display names of the standard material colors and their shade index, plus optionally a Flutter style Hex color code.
+You can use same the `ColorIndicator` Widget that the `ColorPicker` uses internally for selecting a color, as a color indicator.
+For example in a `ListTile` as its trailing property to show the selected color.
+The `ColorPicker` also includes `ColorTools` that you can use to display names of the standard material colors and their shade index, plus optionally a Flutter style Hex color code, we use it in the `ListTile` subtitle property to describe the selected color.

 ```dart
 ListTile(